nguyenhoanghuycqtv/ct449-fe/README.md

 ### Usage

-1. Make sure MongoDB is running on your machine.
+1. Make sure the backend server is running on your machine.
-2. Run the command `npm start` to start the server.
+2. Run the command `npm run dev` to start the development server.
 3. The server will be listening on port 3000 by default.

 ### Folder Structure

-- `src/`: contains the source code for the backend.
+- `src/`: contains the source code for the frontend.
-  - `config/`: contains configuration files for the server.
+  - `assets/`: contains images, fonts, and other assets used in the application.
-  - `controllers/`: contains controller functions that handle HTTP requests.
-  - `models/`: contains database models used to interact with MongoDB.
+  - `components/`: contains reusable components used throughout the application.
-  - `routes/`: contains route definitions for the server.
+  - `router.js`: contains the Vue Router configuration for the application.
-- `test/`: contains unit tests for the backend code.
+  - `views/`: contains the top-level views for each page of the application.
+  - `App.vue`: the root component of the application.
+  - `main.js`: the entry point for the application.

-### Contributing
+### Available Scripts

-To contribute to this repository, please follow these steps:

-1. Fork this repository.
-2. Create a new branch with your changes: `git checkout -b my-branch`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-branch`.
-5. Create a new pull request.
+In the project directory, you can run:

+#### `npm run dev`

+Runs the app in the development mode.<br />
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.

+#### `npm run build`

+Builds the app for production to the `dist` folder.<br />
+It correctly bundles Vue in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br />
+Your app is ready to be deployed!

+#### `npm run preview`

+Serves the production build from the `dist` folder using Vite's built-in preview server.

 ### Credits

 This project was created by Nguyen Hoang Huy.
-The frontend repository can be found at https://github.com/nguyenhoanghuycqtv/ct449-fe.
+The backend repository can be found at https://github.com/nguyenhoanghuycqtv/social-network-be.

 ### License